RSGInc/netbuffer/docs/index.rst

 NetBuffer
 =========

 NetBuffer is a tool to perform network based queries and aggregations on land use data.
 NetBuffer is implemented in the `ActivitySim <https://github.com/activitysim>`__ framework.

-API
-^^^

-.. automodule:: netbuffer.abm.models.buffering
-   :members:

-.. automodule:: netbuffer.core.buffer
-   :members:

-.. automodule:: netbuffer.abm.tables.parcels
-   :members:

 Contents
 --------

 .. toctree::
    :maxdepth: 2

+   gettingstarted
+   example

 Indices and tables